 Though Clearly Filtered’s filters don’t last as long as Brita’s, they still have an impressive filter lifespan compared to the average pitcher filter life (around 2 months).

-Highly effective contaminant removal
+Highly effective contaminant reduction

 If you’re looking for faster access to clean drinking water, the